 - Have not been convicted of any other crime involving violence or lewdness with a minor.

-Otherwise, adults may try to petition the court to seal their Nevada juvenile criminal records upon turning thirty (30) years old.
+Otherwise, you may try to petition the court to seal your Nevada juvenile criminal records upon turning thirty (30) years old.
 Nevada juvenile courts usually grant record seals as long as:

-- The person has not since been convicted of any felonies or misdemeanors crimes involving moral turpitude, AND
+- You have not since been convicted of any felony- or misdemeanor crimes involving moral turpitude, AND

 For any other offense, federal seals or expungements are very rare.
 A Nevada record seal attorney would need to research whether a federal court would entertain a motion to seal.3

-When a person becomes eligible for a record seal depends on the case, and some offenses may never be sealed.
+When you become eligible for a record seal depends on the case, and some offenses may never be sealed.
 (Scroll down to section 3 for a list of unsealable crimes.)

-Note that people who are currently being prosecuted for a crime are automatically ineligible for a record seal.
+Note that if you are currently being prosecuted for a crime, you are automatically ineligible for a record seal.
 Depending on how the matter resolves, they may be eligible for a seal afterward.4